DocOfi/datasciencecoursera/Statistical_Inference/README.md

 This Repo contains the following:

 - A ReadMe markdown document
+- A Tooth.Rmd document
+- A Tooth.md document
 - A Tooth.docx microsoft word document
 - A Tooth.html document
 - A Tooth.pdf document